 It was established by Government of Assam as a film studio in 1961.
 In the year 1999, a film institute was set up in the same studio premises using the same infrastructure.

 It is equipped with ultra-modern facilities.
 More than 200 films have been released from this studio.
-It offers Diploma in Audiography & Sound Engineering, Photography, Editing Motion Picture and also a Certificate Course in Acting.
-The courses are subsidized by Government of Assam and the fee structure is kept reasonable.
+It offers a Diploma in Audiography & Sound Engineering, Photography, and Editing Motion Pictures and also a Certificate Course in Acting.
+The courses are subsidized by the Government of Assam and the fee structure is kept reasonable.

 10. Biju Pattnaik Film & Television Institute, Cuttack

-Founded in 1998 by Government of Odisha and situated in Cuttack, Odisha.
-Biju Patnaik Film & Television Institute was set up under World Bank assisted scheme to meet the emerging demand for well trained technical manpower in the field of a television network and film production activities.
+Founded in 1998 by the Government of Odisha and situated in Cuttack, Odisha.
+Biju Patnaik Film & Television Institute was set up under a World Bank-assisted scheme to meet the emerging demand for well-trained technical manpower in the field of television network and film production activities.

 It offers courses in three disciplines – Cinematography, Editing, and Sound & TV Engineering.
 The diplomas are approved by the Department of Employment and Technical Education & Training.
 Courses offered are not of Post Graduate level.

 You can fill up the application form after high school.
 It is funded by Govt. of Odisha and they subsidize the course fee by up to 70%.